 Whether it’s Michigan or Memphis Hot Dogs or recreating a sandwich I had in Ohio, I’m in for taking a culinary trip with my taste buds.
 So, why not make something from Indiana which is where the show takes place?
 The Peanut Butter Burger.

 Even though I live very close to Indiana, I’ll be honest I’m not totally immersed in what foods are big there.
 So off to the little ‘tell me what I don’t know box called the internet I went.
 With some research, I found 9 Strange Food Combinations Only People In Indiana Will Love from Only In Your State.
 Right at the Top #1-Peanut Butter and Hamburgers.
 Hmm…..this might just be interesting enough to try.
 Never had it, but I’ll try it.
 The article said that it usually comes with jalapenos so, of course, this was going to be delicious with the sweet, salty, and spicy flavors all working together.

-What beer pairs well with peanut butter and bacon jam burgers?
+What beer pairs well with a peanut butter burger?